-Our goal now is to construct a provably accurate Fourier series approximation to the inverse function that requires as few as possible total terms $JK$ and as short as possible maximum simulation time $t_{\max} := y_{\max} z_{\max}$ given a target approximation error $\epsilon$.
-This is precisely the topic of the remainder of this section and our results are summarized in \cref{alg:fourier_series_construction}.
-To satisfy the balanced choice of $\epsilon_F \leq \epsilon/2$ made in \cref{subsec:alg_description}, we can use \cref{alg:fourier_series_construction} with $\epsilon_D+\epsilon_T \leq \epsilon/2$ to construct the appropriate Fourier series approximation to the inverse function.
+Our goal in the remainder of this section is to construct a provably accurate Fourier series approximation that requires as few terms $JK$ and as short a maximum simulation time $t_{\max} := y_{\max} z_{\max}$ as possible, given a target approximation error $\epsilon$; the results are summarized in \cref{alg:fourier_series_construction}.
+To meet the balanced choice $\epsilon_F \leq \epsilon/2$ made earlier, we apply \cref{alg:fourier_series_construction} with parameters chosen so that $\epsilon_D + \epsilon_T \leq \epsilon/2$.